Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques

-By invoking the ZCL scenario, the $D^0nn$ system could be pictured as a $2n$-halo nuclei with three two-body fragmentation channels: two $n+(D^0n)$ channels, each representing a bound $D^0n$ subsystem with a spectator neutron, and one $D^0+(nn)$ channel, representing a {\it virtual} bound $nn$ subsystem with a spectator $D^0$-meson.
-Consequently, the $D^0nn$ system can be described using the three Faddeev components: the first two components are represented by $|\psi_{n_1}\rangle$ and $|\psi_{n_2}\rangle$, with one of the two halo-neutrons as the spectator, while the other halo-neutron and the core $D^0$-meson represent the binary subsystem in each case.
-The third component is represented by $|\psi_{D}\rangle$, with the core $D^0$-meson as the spectator, while the $2n$-halo-neutrons represent the binary subsystem.
-However, by virtue of fermionic symmetry between identical configurations $|\psi_{n_1}\rangle$ and $|\psi_{n_2}\rangle$ upon transposition of the two neutrons, the number of independent components is reduced to two.
-If $\mathcal P$ is the permutation operator swapping the two neutrons, then we demand the anti-symmetry of the full three-body wavefunction, as well as its components, namely,
+By invoking the ZCL model scenario, the $D^0nn$ system is pictured as a $2n$-halo nucleus with three two-body fragmentation channels: two $n+(D^0n)$ channels, each representing a bound $D^0n$ sub-system with a spectator neutron, and one $D^0+(nn)$ channel, representing a {\it virtual} bound $nn$ sub-system with a spectator $D^0$-meson.
+Consequently, the $D^0nn$ system can be described using the three Faddeev components.
+The first two components are represented by the states $|\psi_{n_1}\rangle$ and $|\psi_{n_2}\rangle$, in which one of the two halo-neutrons acts as the spectator, while the other combines with the $D^0$-meson core to form the corresponding binary sub-system in each case.
+The third component is represented by the state $|\psi_{D}\rangle$ in which the core $D^0$-meson acts as the spectator, while the two halo-neutrons form the binary sub-system.
+However, due to the fermionic symmetry between identical configurations of the states $|\psi_{n_1}\rangle$ and $|\psi_{n_2}\rangle$ upon transposition of the two neutrons, the number of independent components reduces to two.
+If $\mathcal P$ denotes the operator permuting the two neutrons, then by anti-symmetry of the full three-body wave function $\Psi$, as well as its components, we have the following: